Palazzo del Governatore.

 The City Hall decorated for Christmas.

-Before the construction of the buildings the Piazza dell' Impero was a racecourse.
+Before the construction of the buildings, the Piazza dell' Impero was a racecourse.

-The Square is today cluttered with cars.
+The Square is cluttered with cars today.

 c.
 Palazzo della Forze Armate.